 But our law still sees USAA on the other side of cases quite often.
-We have dealt with USAA in hundreds of personal injury cases and have tried a number of cases against this insurance company.
+We have dealt with USAA in hundreds of personal injury cases and have tried some cases against this insurance company.
 We know them well.

 Below we try to give you some of our thoughts on dealing with this carrier to get a personal injury settlement.
 You can also look at our analysis of USAA and get tactical tips on how to resolve claims with this sometimes obstinate company.Frequently Asked Questions

 Probably not.
 USAA rarely takes cases to trial.
 We have not had a case in several years and the last reported USAA jury verdict in Maryland was in 2012.
 This is clearly an insurance company that strongly prefers to avoid trial.
 This strategy is pretty smart.
-Pick off the plaintffs who fear trial with pre-suit settlements and then resolve the rest before a jury can hammer them.
-When USAA does let a case go to trial, it is usually not a very good case.
-We tried a case against USAA in 2007 in Baltimore City [this is the Maryland Daily Record article on that case] on behalf of a USAA policyholder where they significantly undervalued the case.
+Pick off the plaintiffs who fear the courtroom with pre-suit settlements and then resolve the rest before a jury can hammer them.
+When USAA does let a case go to trial, it is usually not a quality case.
+We tried a case against USAA in Baltimore City [this is the Maryland Daily Record article on that case] on behalf of a USAA policyholder where they significantly undervalued the case.
 They have not let a case go to trial with us since that verdict.

-Question: Where is the adjuster who is is handling my case located?
+Where is the adjuster who is handling my case located?

-The adjusters you deal with in Maryland are actually based in San Antonio, Texas.
+The adjusters you deal with in Maryland are based in San Antonio, Texas.

-Okay, there are a couple different ways to answer this question.
+Okay, there are a couple of different ways to answer this question.
 First, I think USAA is sometimes unfair to its policyholders.
 Keep in mind that USAA has settled more than one class action lawsuit that alleged USAA denied medical benefits for injured policyholders who have PIP or other medical-payments coverage on their USAA car insurance policy.
 So, sometimes the company is just plain unfair.
 We think that at times USAA "we represent the military" causes the public to place more trust in this insurer than they deserve.
 Think of it this way: their CEO made over $5 million last year.
-Do you know any four star generals who are bringing in $5 million a year.
+Do you know any four-star generals who are bringing in $5 million a year?
 This is not the military.
-This is a company trying to make money.
+USAA is a company trying to make money.
 There is nothing wrong with that.
 But let's call it what it is.

-USAA is not an awful company but their view of what the fair value of a claim should be before a suit is filed is far less then we think... or, more importantly, with what we think a jury will think.
+USAA is not an awful company.
+But their view of what the fair value of a claim should be before a suit is filed is far less than we think... or, more importantly, with what a jury will think.
 Why?
 They just don't think personal injury claims are worth all that much.

 But let's give a dissenting view.
 We got this in the form of an email from someone claiming to be a former USAA employee on September 18, 2015: